NITHYATEJ/WeatherNow/README.md

 Open-Meteo Forecast API

-Open-Meteo Geocoding API sometimes doesn’t return the country name the way you expect.
+Open-Meteo Geocoding API sometimes doesn’t return the country name the way you expect:- I hardcoded "India" in the geocoding result selection to avoid city name ambiguities (e.g., Hyderabad exists in multiple countries).
+This ensures the app fetches accurate weather data for Indian users, with a fallback to the first result if no Indian match is found.

 ✨ Features